 - Increasing strength and stability in the back (Exercise Therapy)

-David has treated more than a million people with Shoulder Pain in more than 25 countries over the last 10 years.
+David has treated more than a million people with back pain in more than 25 countries over the last 10 years.
 Read the patient experiences on our blog page.